TBragg800/Follow-Along-Nav/README.md

   [Questions](#Questions)

 ## Description
   This is an application created by following the Javascript 30 instruction series by Wes Bos.
-The purpose of the exercise is .
+The purpose of the exercise is to create a highlighted navigation element that follows along with the mouse cursor upon hovering over nav elements.
 To find out more about the instruction series visit the site at [Wes Bos JavaScript 30](https://javascript30.com/)

 ## Installation
   Simply clone the repo locally.

 ## Usage
-  Either open the index.html file in the browser of your choice or visit the github pages hosted application at [Follow-Along-Nav]()
+  Either open the index.html file in the browser of your choice or visit the github pages hosted application at [Follow-Along-Nav](https://tbragg800.github.io/Follow-Along-Nav/)

 ## License
   MIT License